naderik/react-e-portfolio/README.md

-# Getting Started with Create React App
+# Personal E-Portfolio Developed using ReactJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This personal e-portfolio has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts